 Many job seekers ask questions about the upcoming interview with the potential employer.
 A good question to ask is about materials to bring to the interview.
 This might include a copy of the resume or cover letter.
-As a baseline, candidates should bring this information with them regardless of the answer from the recruiter or hiring manager.
+As a baseline, candidates should bring this information with them regardless of the recruiter or hiring manager's answer.

-In the event of needing to reschedule, the candidate shouldn’t send a rejection email or rejection letter, instead, send an “interview reschedule email”.
+In the event of rescheduling, the candidate shouldn’t send a rejection email or rejection letter.
+Instead, send an “interview reschedule email.”
 This is fairly common for an interviewer to experience.
-If needing to reschedule an interview, try to reschedule with at least 24 hours notice of the actual interview session.
+If needing to reschedule an interview, try to reschedule with at least 24 hours' notice of the actual interview session.

 Interview Request Response Email Sample

 Including dates and times can be the most important part of an interview request-response email.

 Interview Date Confirmation Email Sample